Tournaments on Horse

 The format for the Championship of the Emprise of the Black Lion will be the A La Carte system.
 What this means is that during the the morning presentation, your herald will declare the games in which you will participate.
-There will be SEVEN different choices available.
+There will be SIX different choices available.
 You will pick FOUR by having your herald strike the shields representing the four chosen activities.
 You will compete in those four activities and your scores will be tallied.
 Scoring methods will vary from game to game, but each activity will have same maximum number of points as any other activity.

 The games for the Championship of the Emprise of the Black Lion will be (click for details):

 Please note that some of these activities require special authorization beyond the regular Rider authorization (Jousting, Mounted Combat).
 If you plan to compete in these activities, please make sure that you authorize for your chosen games before the event.
-Since there are five activities which require no special authorizations, it is possible to compete in the tournament without being authorized for any special activities.
+Since there are four activities which require no special authorizations, it is possible to compete in the tournament without being authorized for any special activities.

 Riders of all authorization levels and skills are encouraged to take part.